Legendaddy (album): Accolades

 Legendaddy was ranked as the 24th best overall and 12th best Spanish-language album of 2022 by Rolling Stone, with the magazine describing it as "a final victory lap that captures the magic of his three-decade career," while the single "X Última Vez" was ranked 80th on their best songs of the year ranking.
 The publication's Spanish-language edition considered it to be one of the year's most important records in Spanish, describing it as a "love letter to the genre".
 Uproxx contributor Lucas Villa found it to be among the best Latin albums of the year, writing that "reggaeton music's G.O.A.T. didn't let his crown slip," while streaming platform Audiomack's editors included it on their "50 Best Albums of 2022" unranked listicle.
 Legendaddy was also selected by Univisión as one of the year's best albums, while Milenio ranked it seventh on their top 10 list of 2022.
 "X Última Vez" was selected by Time as one of the best Latin songs of the year.

 It was nominated for a Grammy Award for Best Música Urbana Album at the 65th Grammy Awards, garnering his fifth Grammy nomination and becoming his second album to be nominated at the event.
 "Agua" was nominated for a Latin Grammy Award for Song of the Year at the 23rd Latin Grammy Awards, while Legendaddy became Daddy Yankee's first album since Barrio Fino to not receive a nomination by the Latin Recording Academy.
 He received numerous nominations at the 35th Lo Nuestro Awards, with Legendaddy nominated for both Album and Urban Album of the Year categories, while the tracks "Hot" and "Remix" were nominated for Pop Urban/Dance and Urban Song of the Year, respectively.
 At the 3rd Premios Tu Música Urbano, Legendaddy and "X Última Vez" received the Album of the Year – Male Artist and Top Song – Pop Urban awards, respectively, while "Agua" was nominated for Video of the Year.
 At the 19th Premios Juventud, Legendaddy and "Bombón" were nominated for Album of the Year and Best Social Dance Challenge, respectively.
-At the 17th LOS40 Music Awards, the record and "Rumbatón" received nominations for Global Latin – Best Album and Global Latin – Best Video, respectively.
+At the 17th Los 40 Music Awards, the record and "Rumbatón" received nominations for Global Latin – Best Album and Global Latin – Best Video, respectively.
 Legendaddy was nominated for Album of the Year and Best Urban Album at the ninth Latin American Music Awards, while the singles "Remix" and "Hot" received nominations for Best Urban Song and Best Pop/Urban Collaboration, respectively.